lch99310/chunghao_lee/content/posts/product decoder_Google AI Pointer/index.md

 ![](pic3.png)

-## The Collision: Three Zones, Three Interfaces // 四、碰撞：三種狀況，三種介面
+## The Collision: Three Zones, Three Interfaces // 碰撞：三種狀況，三種介面

 Set the two engines side by side, and "which task deserves which interaction" stops being a matter of taste and becomes a matter of derivation.
 Spread tasks along one axis — the clarity of intent — and three zones appear: